SystemsApproach/private5g/cloud.rst

    deployments.
 Maybe in a concluding section.

-This chapter describes how to assemble all the pieces described in the previous chapters to operationalize a cloud-based 5G connectivity service.
-Because this necessarily involves engineering choices, we use a specific open source implementation, called Aether, as an illustrative example.
-Aether supports private 5G deployments in enterprises, so we start by briefly describing why an enterprise might install a system like Aether in the first place.

-Edge clouds like Aether are an important component of a trend called Industry 4.0: A combination of intelligent devices, robust wireless connectivity, and cloud-based AI/ML capabilities, all working together to enable software-based optimization and innovation.
+This chapter describes how to assemble all the pieces described in the previous chapters to provide 5G connectivity as a managed cloud service.
+Such a service, which is sometimes referred to as *Private 5G*, is gaining traction as a way to deliver 5G to enterprises in support of a trend known as *Industry 4.0*: A combination of intelligent devices, robust wireless connectivity, and cloud-based AI/ML capabilities, all working together to enable software-based optimization and innovation.

 Connecting industry assets to the cloud has the potential to bring transformative benefits.
 This starts with collecting deep operational